Wensleydale: Tourism

 is also home to the Wensleydale Creamery, the Dales Countryside Museum, shops and many of places to eat.
-Part of Bolton Castle is a ruin but the other section has been restored; this attraction had a 4.5-star rating in mid 2018 by the users of TripAdvisor who had visited the castle.
+Part of Bolton Castle is a ruin but the other section has been restored.

 The Wensleydale Railway operates in Wensleydale.
 It currently runs between Leeming Bar, the A1 and Redmire, near Castle Bolton.
 The railway's long-term plan is eventually to run the whole length of the valley and connect again with the National Rail network at both ends: at Garsdale on the Settle-Carlisle Railway in the west and Northallerton on the East Coast Main Line in the east.
 It is hoped this may help relieve some of the current traffic congestion that the valley suffers from during the busiest months.

 Some visitors come to Wensleydale due to its connection with Richard III, who was brought up in Middleham Castle.
 It has the largest castle keep in the North of England.
 Middleham itself is a market town with pubs and horse-racing connections (several stables).
 In the market place stands a stone carving, believed to be a boar's head, signifying where the animal market was during the 15th century as well as representing Richard's personal standard, the white boar.

 Each August, visitors and local people gather at the edge of Leyburn for the Wensleydale Agricultural Show.
-The 2018 event was scheduled for 25 August.